neoking89/owlsight/README.md

 - Improved `owl_read` with the new `DocumentReader` class.
 As input, you can now pass a directory or a list of files.
 - Added `main:sequence_on_loading` to the configuration json.
 This allows execution of a sequence of keys on loading a config through the `load` option in the Owlsight main-menu.
 TIP: above option can be used to load a sequence of different models as "agents", where every config can be threaded as a different agent with their own role.
 In theory, every action in Owlsight can be automated through this option.

+**2.3.0**
+- Added a `from_cache` method in DocumentSearcher class.
+This method can be used to load a DocumentSearcher instance from earlier cached documents and embeddings.
+- Removed `transformers__model_kwargs` from config:model, and instead added a `model_kwargs` parameter to all TextGenerationProcessor classes.
+The advantage is that `model_kwargs` can now also be passed inside `TextGenerationProcessorGGUF` to provide` access all parameters when initializing `Llama` class from llama-cpp-python.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com